Alexicazana/BIGData/README.md

 1. Unsupervised Learning for Topic Discovery and Clustering: Employing algorithms such as Latent Dirichlet Allocation (LDA) and K-means clustering to identify similar content.

-2. (Attemptive; not main scope) NLP Models: Leveraging transformer-based models like T5 and BERT, fine-tuned to label clusters.
+2. NLP Models: Leveraging transformer-based models like T5 and BERT, fine-tuned to label clusters.

 ### Comparative Analysis